-How to use the Music app for iPhone and iPad
+Jam out to your favorite tunes with the iOS Music app

 By default, the Library tab displays five sections: Playlists, Artists, Albums, Songs, and Recently Added; you can also tap the Edit button in the upper right corner to add the Videos, Genres, Compilations, and Composers categories.

 Playlists displays every playlist you've created on your iPhone, synced with iTunes or iCloud Music Library, and saved from Apple Music (if applicable).
-You can sort playlists by Type, Title, or Recently Added.
+You can sort playlists by Type, Title, Recently Added, or Recently Played.

 Artists, Albums, and Songs are all various popular sort types for the music in your collection.
-All are sorted alphabetically by default, though you can re-sort Albums or Songs by Title or Artist.
+All are sorted alphabetically by default, though you can re-sort Albums or Songs by Title, Artist, or Recently Added.

 Videos, Genres, Compilations, and Composers are sorted alphabetically if you've enabled them.